OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 Almost ten years ago, I came into the tech industry in Nigeria at a fortunate time.
 There was a very strong sense of community, with a lot of early-phase builders working together.
 My good fortune was because platforms like TechCabal told the stories of these builders.
 The inspiration I got from these stories became the foundation for my career, and it was incredibly important that they were told.

 As I consumed several articles, I was intrigued by what it took to write great stories and how software could help.
 I had an idea for a tool to generate stories for journalists based on strictly-defined prompts [^1].
-After answering a couple of questions, the user gets a long-form story they can tweak at will.
-If any of that sounds familiar, it's because it has turned out to be a simple usecase of Generative AI.
+After answering a couple of questions, you get a long-form story can be tweaked at will.
+If any of that sounds familiar, it's because it has turned out to be a simple usecase for Generative AI.

 I did not pursue the idea any further because a usable solution was not in my skillset at the time, and the technology wasn't there.
 I also had no way of knowing that it would manifest in this way.
 In hindsight what I simply needed to do was invent the Transformer model [^2] and co-found OpenAI, one of the most valuable companies in the world today.

 Also, nobody reached out:
 > Hopefully i’ll be able to revisit this later in some machine-learning capacity.
 If you’re reading this and have ideas on how this could work, please reach out.

+Thank you to [Osarumen](https://x.com/skweird) for supporting the original idea and encouraging me to pursue it further.

 ## Generative story-telling is finally here.
 Now what?
 Nowadays, I don't believe we should aim to have machines fully generate our stories.
 Journalism is about much more than generating content, and Large-Language Models (LLMs) cannot be fully trusted with both real-time and historical facts.
 BBC research recently found that popular AI tools like ChatGPT and Gemini produced significant inaccuracies in over half of the news summaries that they tested [^3].